Lipid metabolism: Lipid catabolism

 Once the chylomicrons (or other lipoproteins) travel through the tissues, these particles will be broken down by lipoprotein lipase in the luminal surface of endothelial cells in capillaries to release triglycerides.
-Triglycerides will get broken down into fatty acids and glycerol before entering cells and remaining cholesterol will again travel through the blood to the liver.
+Triglycerides are broken down into fatty acids and glycerol before entering cells and remaining cholesterol will again travel through the blood to the liver.

 In the cytosol of the cell (for example a muscle cell), the glycerol will be converted to glyceraldehyde 3-phosphate, which is an intermediate in the glycolysis, to get further oxidized and produce energy.
 However, the main steps of fatty acids catabolism occur in the mitochondria.
-Long chain fatty acids (more than 14 carbon) need to be converted to fatty acyl-CoA in order to pass across the mitochondria membrane.
+Long chain fatty acids (more than 14 carbons) must be converted to fatty acyl-CoA in order to pass across the mitochondrial membrane.
 Fatty acid catabolism begins in the cytoplasm of cells as acyl-CoA synthetase uses the energy from cleavage of an ATP to catalyze the addition of coenzyme A to the fatty acid.
-The resulting acyl-CoA cross the mitochondria membrane and enter the process of beta oxidation.
+The resulting acyl-CoA crosses the mitochondrial membrane to enter the process of beta oxidation.

 The main products of the beta oxidation pathway are acetyl-CoA (which is used in the citric acid cycle to produce energy), NADH and FADH.
 The process of beta oxidation requires the following enzymes: acyl-CoA dehydrogenase, enoyl-CoA hydratase, 3-hydroxyacyl-CoA dehydrogenase, and 3-ketoacyl-CoA thiolase.
 The diagram to the left shows how fatty acids are converted into acetyl-CoA.

 The overall net reaction, using palmitoyl-CoA (16:0) as a model substrate is: